 - 1 tablespoon rice vinegar

-- 1 14 ounce package extra firm tofu, drained, pressed, and cut into 1-inch cubes (press if using extra-firm)
+- 1 (15 ounce) package super-firm or extra-firm tofu, cut into 1-inch cubes (press if using extra-firm)

-- In a small bowl, stir together the mayo, sambal oelek, maple syrup, and rice vinegar.
-In a separate bowl, stir together the cornstarch and salt.
+In a small bowl, stir together the mayo, sambal oelek, maple syrup, rice vinegar, and sriracha.